ribafish/slack-thread-summarizer/README.md

 5. Check the Actions tab in your GitHub repo to see progress
 6. AI (Gemini, Claude, or Bedrock) generates a summary of the thread
 7. A PR is created in your knowledge base repo with the markdown summary
+8. The bot posts a reply in the Slack thread with the PR link

 ## Project Structure